When Marnie Was There (film): Music

 When Marnie Was There Soundtrack Music Collection, known as Omoide no Marnie Santora Ongaku Shuu (思い出のマーニーサントラ音楽集) in Japan, is a two-disc soundtrack and image song album that was released on CD in Japan and in 113 countries worldwide (including Japan) as a digital download on the iTunes Store on 16 July 2014.
 The first "Image Song" disc features music composed to express the personality of the characters and feel of places in the film.
 The second disc features all the background music for the film.
 Priscilla Ahn, the writer and performer of the movie's theme song, "Fine on the Outside", also released an accompanying album to the film called Just Know That I Love You on 16 July 2014.

 Release

 When Marnie Was There was released in Japan on July 19, 2014.
 On 14 January, GKIDS announced that they would be distributing the film for a North American release on May 22, 2015.
 The film premièred at the New York International Children's Film Festival on 27 February 2015.
 The film had its UK premiere during the BFI London Film Festival on 10 October 2015 with a wider release scheduled for 10 June 2016.

-The film was released on Blu-ray and DVD in Japan by Walt Disney Studios Japan on 18 March 2015, and released on Blu-ray and DVD in America by Universal Pictures Home Entertainment on October 6, 2015.
+The film was released on Blu-ray and DVD in Japan by Walt Disney Studios Japan on 18 March 2015, and in North America by Universal Pictures Home Entertainment on October 6, 2015.